James B. Donovan

-James Britt Donovan (February 29, 1916 – January 19, 1970) was an American lawyer and United States Navy officer in the Office of Scientific Research and Development and the Office of Strategic Services (OSS, predecessor of the Central Intelligence Agency), ultimately becoming general counsel of the OSS, and an international diplomatic negotiator.
+James Britt Donovan (February 29, 1916 – January 19, 1970) was an American lawyer and United States Navy officer in the Office of Scientific Research and Development and the Office of Strategic Services (OSS, predecessor of the Central Intelligence Agency), ultimately becoming General Counsel of the OSS, and an international diplomatic negotiator.

 Donovan is widely known for negotiating the 1960–1962 exchange of captured American U-2 pilot Francis Gary Powers and American student Frederic Pryor for Soviet spy Rudolf Abel, and for negotiating the 1962 release and return of 9,703 prisoners held by Cuba after the failed Bay of Pigs Invasion.
 Donovan was portrayed by Tom Hanks in the 2015 feature film Bridge of Spies.

 Early life and early career

-James Britt Donovan was born on February 29, 1916, in the Bronx to of Harriet (née O'Connor), a piano teacher, and John J. Donovan, a surgeon.
+James Britt Donovan was born on February 29, 1916, in the Bronx borough of New York City, to Harriet (née O'Connor), a piano teacher, and John J. Donovan, a surgeon.
 His brother was New York state senator John J. Donovan Jr. Both sides of the family were of Irish descent.
 He attended the Catholic All Hallows Institute.
 In 1933, he began his studies at Fordham University, where he completed a Bachelor of Arts degree in English in 1937.
 He wanted to become a journalist but his father convinced him to study law at Harvard Law School, beginning in autumn of 1937, where he completed his Bachelor of Laws degree in 1940.

 After graduating from law school, Donovan started work at a private lawyer's office.
 He was a commander in the Navy during World War II.
 In 1942, he became associate general counsel at the Office of Scientific Research and Development.
 From 1943 to 1945, he was general counsel at the Office of Strategic Services.
-In 1945, he became assistant to Justice Robert H. Jackson at the Nuremberg trials in Germany.
+In 1945, he became assistant to United States Chief Prosecutor Robert H. Jackson at the Nuremberg trials in Germany.

 Donovan was the presenter of visual evidence at the trial.
 While he prepared for the trials he also worked as an advisor for the documentary feature The Nazi Plan.

 In 1950, Donovan became a partner in the New York-based law office of Watters and Donovan, specializing in insurance law.